giacomocavalieri/glam/tutorials/01_gleam_lists.md

 ]
 ```

-Both problema can be solved by introducing a new powerful document constructor:
+Both problems can be solved by introducing a new powerful document constructor:
 `doc.break`.

 Up until now `doc.space` was the only document that the pretty printer could